riceissa/issarice.com/README.md

     rsync -r --delete _site/ destination_directory/

 Note that in the interest of [Cool URIs][cool], the compiled files have no file extensions (which would usually be `.html`).
-Therefore simply opening the files in your browser may not work as expected.
-(Firefox and Chrome can figure out that the file is still an HTML, but for instance Elinks seems to have trouble—though on Elinks specifically you can hit `\` to force it to render as HTML.)
+Therefore locally opening the files in your browser may not work as expected.

 Note also that since the Markdown files in this repository use Pandoc's Markdown, they do not render correctly on GitHub.